akhilnayak0206/freeCodeCamp-Backend-MongoDB/README.md

 FCC Mongo & Mongoose Challenges
 ===============================

-This contains all the solutions for the challenges in the freeCodeCamp Backend Mongo & Mongoose.
+This contains all the solutions for the challenges in the freeCodeCamp course for Backend Mongo & Mongoose.

 ThankYou.Peace.